TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingStdWrap/ModifyTheOrder/Index.rst

            30.prioriCalc = 1
     }

-Using :ref:`orderedStdWrap <stdwrap-orderedstdwrap>` we can execute multiple stdWrap functions in a freely selectable order without having to nest them inside other stdWrap calls.
+Using :ref:`orderedStdWrap <t3tsref:stdwrap-orderedstdwrap>` we can
+execute multiple stdWrap functions in a freely selectable order without having to nest them inside other stdWrap calls.
 The execution order inside orderedStdWrap is just defined by the numbers you provide.
 The result will again be "120".